jcbgamboa/computational_linguistics/index.md

 Semester of 2020 in the Technische Universität Kaiserslautern as part of my studies there as a PhD student
 ([I still am a PhD student there](https://jcbgamboa.github.io/public/pages/about/)).
+I am thankful to the Technische Universität Kaiserslautern and to my advisor Professor Shanley E. M. Allen for the opportunity to prepare these classes during my PhD.

 This course was not produced only by me.
-While the vast majority of the materials you'll see in this page were edited by me, some of them were partly organized/produced/written/inspired by two other people who also gave this lecture in its very first iteration (in 2018): ...
+While the vast majority of the materials you'll see in this page were (heavily) edited by me, some of them were partly organized/produced/written/inspired by two other people who also gave this lecture in its very first iteration (in 2018): Philipp Blandford and Kristina Kolesova.
 Still... this does not necessarily mean they endorse everything I say in my videos.